annatake/to-do-list/README.md

 I have added modifications and creative touches to make it my own, by experimenting with CSS filters and gradients to achieve a glassmorphism style.

 ## Skills I Learned
-* Using javascript event listeners to add/check/delete todo items when clicking a button
+* Using javascript event listeners to dynamically add/check/delete todo items when clicking a button
 * Converting todo list data to JSON and utilize local storage to persist the todo list items
 * Updating local storage items when todo item is added or deleted
 * Toggling class names